shyampurk/Vonage-Hotline-App/README.md

 After the execution fo this command, switch bacl to the root directory.

-### Step 4: Run the Ngrok server
+### Step 4: Run the Ngrok server (Separate terminal)

 Open another terminal and run the Ngrok server to expose the localhost to the Internet.

           ./ngrok http 3000

 Make sure that the ngrok binary is in the system path.
-In case of Windows you may have to use the complete binary file name as ngrok.exe.
+In case of Windows, you may have to use the complete binary file name as ngrok.exe.

-Once running you will see session status with two forwarding addressess containning the ngrok.io domain name.
+Once running, you will see session status with two forwarding addressess containning the ngrok.io domain name.
 This is the public ngrok URL assigned to you.

 ### Step 5: Create a new Vonage app